digiltd/oh-rtd-test/HABDroid.md

 # Basic information on Android app

-Please use [openHAB issues](https://github.com/openhab/openhab/issues?state=open) to submit bugs, feature requests and ideas on how to improve HABDroid.
+Please use [openHAB Android issues](https://github.com/openhab/openhab.android/issues) to submit bugs, feature requests and ideas on how to improve HABDroid.

 **Connecting to openHAB**